-Sentinel lymph node involvement can be categorized according to tumor burden: diameters less than 0.1mm; 0.1-1.0mm; or greater than 1.0mm.
+Sentinel lymph node involvement can be categorized according to tumor burden: diameters less than 0.1mm; 0.1-1.0mm; or greater than 1.0mm or even in some cases >10.0mm.
 These differences in tumor burden correlate with both tumor involvement in the non-sentinel nodes from the completion lymph node dissection (CLND) and patient outcome/survival.

 Due to the challenges of accessing archival tissue, it is reasonable to perform further molecular analysis at the time of diagnosis in cases that have a sizeable risk of recurrence requiring systemic therapy (Stage IIIA-C, IIB, IIC, and possibly earlier).
 These include:

 BRAF: with BRAF and MEK inhibitors now available, knowledge of the presence of the BRAF V600 mutation is potentially critical.
-The combination of Trametinib (MEK inhibitor) and Dabrafenib (BRAF inhibitor) has become the standard of care for BRAF V600 mutant melanoma based on several phase III trials (see below).
-Adjuvant studies are underway and metastatic studies demonstrate a strong survival advantage over standard chemotherapy.
+The combination of Trametinib (MEK inhibitor) and Dabrafenib (BRAF inhibitor) or Cobimetinib (MEK inhibitor and Vemurafenib (BRAF inhibitor) have become the standard of care for BRAFV600 mutant melanoma based on several phase III trials (see below).
+Adjuvant studies are underway.
+Metastatic studies demonstrate a strong survival advantage over single-agent BRAF targeted therapy and, by inference, over standard chemotherapy.
 This mutation will be found in approximately 50% of cutaneous melanomas originating from the torso or other body areas with intermittent sun exposure.
 Although less frequently, it is also seen in melanomas from chronic sun damage sites, and acral sites as well.

 CKIT: CKIT mutations are observed in acral and mucosal melanomas primarily but also in regions with chronic sun damage (5-10%) and less frequently on intermittent sun exposed skin.
 KIT inhibitors have proven to be active in these melanomas when disseminated.

 Other genetic alterations are likely to gain in importance over the next few years.
 Already studies are directed at NRAS mutated melanoma.
 Clinical activity has been observed with MEK inhibitors and now larger phase III trials are examining the true benefit of these agents in NRAS mutant melanoma.
+Early results have demonstrated a significant benefit for progression-free survival (PFS) but no difference in overall survival (OS) when the MEK inhibitor, Binmetinib was compared to chemotherapy.
 The ability to use next generation sequencing especially with a targeted capture approach has allowed one to explore for mutations in the entire sequence of hundreds of different cancer related genes.

 What therapies should you initiate immediately i.e., emergently?